antares-sql/antares/README.md

 This is a roadmap with major features will come in near future.

-- Functions and schedulers support.
-- Users management (add/edit/delete).
+- Support for other databases.
 - Database tools (variables, process list...).
 - SSL and SSH tunnel support.
-- Support for other databases.
+- Users management (add/edit/delete).
 - UI/UX improvements.
 - Query history.
 - More context menu shortcuts.